 - Ratio scale questions

 Notice that the analysis potential is cumulative.
-That is, as you move up that table to a higher type of data, you can perform more mathematical operations.
+That is, as you move up the nearby table to a higher type of data, you can perform more mathematical operations.
 This is important!
 If you want to trend average scores on some survey question(s), then you have to choose question types that generate Interval or Ratio data.
-Ordinal and nominal data are not amenable to taking averages.
+You cannot calculate means with ordinal and nominal data.

 Candidate A = 10